featureform/mcp-engine/examples/smack/README.md

-# Smack - Message Storage Service
+# SMACK - Message Storage Service

-Smack is a simple messaging service with a persistent message store using PostgreSQL.
+SMACK is a simple messaging service with a persistent message store using PostgreSQL.
 It's designed to work with the Model Context Protocol (MCP) Inspector for easy testing and interaction.

 ## Features